The study of Japanese grammar is at the heart of learning how Japanese works. Grammar teaches you all about words, word forms and sentence structure.

 You’ll first need to decide how to learn – with grammar and writing, or speaking alone.
 I highly advise you to lay out a personal study path that touches on all your goals, especially if you plan to achieve fluency in Japanese.

 Beginners can start with a highly acclaimed course like Pimsleur, which also scored high marks on this site.
-If you go this route, I highly recommend skipping the “Basic” and choosing either the Conversational Japanese or the Comprehensive Japanese versions.
+If you go this route, I highly recommend skipping the “Basic” and choosing either the Conversational or the Comprehensive version.
 Particularly if you’re an audio learner, there are few ways better than this.
-Visual learners, on the other hand, might enjoy Rosetta Stone: Japanese Level 1.
+Visual learners, on the other hand, might enjoy Rosetta Stone Japanese.
 Either way, expect to have a fundamental grasp of the basics, not a mastery equivalent to a fluent native speaker.

 Other courses offer less intensive audio training, but for less money.
-Some more traditional courses include grammar and writing alongside dialogues and vocabulary, like the rather well done Colloquial Japanese (get the audio CD with this one).
-Other options available include Living Language Ultimate Japanese and Teach Yourself Japanese, although neither of these deals with writing head-on.
+Some more traditional courses include grammar and writing alongside dialogues and vocabulary, like the rather well done Colloquial Japanese.
+Living Language Japanese, which doesn’t deal with writing head-on.
 All of these courses have their kinks, but they’re worth the investment if you can stand what’s missing.

-Academically minded or just plain determined students looking for a course that emphasizes grammar & functional language but teaches it in the context of conversations & real written Japanese script should check out the textbook An Introduction to Modern Japanese and the accompanying exercise text/workbook.
+Academically minded or just plain determined students looking for a course that emphasizes grammar & functional language but teaches it in the context of conversations & real written Japanese script should check out the textbook Modern Japanese.
 This is among the most thorough Japanese language learning products available.